The slaughter of farmed animals in the UK

 In 2016, there were 278 licensed slaughterhouses in Britain.
 Animal welfare organisations are rarely permitted to visit slaughterhouses however Viva! has been able to obtain video footage of stunning and killing.
 We have also reviewed scientific research on slaughter.
 As a result, we have built up an extremely disturbing picture of the reality of Britain's killing factories.

 How many animals are killed?

-This include over 10 million pigs, over 15 million sheep, 16 million turkeys, 14 million ducks and geese, 975 million broiler chickens, 40 million so-called 'spent' hens and over 2.6 million cattle.
+This include over 10 million pigs, over 15 million sheep, 14 million turkeys, 15 million ducks and geese, 982 million broiler chickens, 50 million boiling fowl (including so-called 'spent' hens) and over 2.6 million cattle.
 Add to that 4.5 billion fish and 2.6 billion shellfish you have a total of over 8 billion animals killed in the UK each year.

 Legislation and enforcement

 The Food Standards Agency (FSA) is responsible for ensuring that legislation is being enforced in UK abattoirs.
 Official veterinary surgeons (OVSs) monitor hygiene and welfare standards with meat hygiene inspectors.
 The FSA has been criticised by the European Commission for not having enough OVSs in both poultry and red meat abattoirs.
 OVSs are only obliged to observe slaughter once a day and Viva! fears that inspectors spend most of their time monitoring hygiene procedures once animals have been killed, rather than observing stunning and slaughter.